 Earl W. Bascom was the last living cowboy artist that was alive when western artists Charlie Russell and Frederic Remington were still alive and producing their art work.

 Earl took pride in the fact that he knew his subject well.
 As he stated: "The life of a cowboy and the West, I know.
 I rodeoed for 23 season.
 I've cowboyed most of my life.
 I've associated with Indians and Indian fighters, miners and gunslingers, homesteaders and squatters, lawmen and reformed outlaws.
 I've chased wild horses along the Wyoming, Colorado border near Baggs, Wyoming and in the badlands of Utah, Montana and Canada.
 I've been on cattle drives out of the Rockies.
 I've trailed horses over the Tetons into Jackson Hole.
 I've broken hundreds of horses to work and ride.
 I've ridden on horse roundups and cattle roundups and branded hundreds of calves.
-I've made saddle, stirrups, chaps, spurs, bridles and bits, ropes and hackamores, and patched my own old boots."
+I've made saddles, stirrups, chaps, spurs, bridles and bits, ropes and hackamores, and patched my own old boots."

 "No amount of imagination can take the place of real cowboy experience," states Gene Autry, cowboy celebrity and collector of Bascom's art work.
 "And no other artist has ever had such a wide variety of cowboy experiences as Earl Bascom."